rossigee/docker-backups/README.md

     docker run -ti exec backupcontainer restore-db s3://bucket/snapshot.sql.gz

-If successful, the size (in bytes) of the backup file is reported on standard output.
+If successful, a report on the size and timings of the backup file is reported on standard output.
+It is based on the format used by Prometheus, but should still be easily parseable for other uses.

 # Dockerfile for postgresql backups